 Pages: 21-24 | 535 Views 16 Downloads

 How to cite this article:

-Anil K Tomer, Ruchi Gupta, Ashvin G John, Midhun Ramachandran, Afnan Ajaz, Akankshita Behera and Nitish Mittal.
+Anil K Tomer, Ruchi Gupta, Ashvin G John, Midhun Ramachandran, Afnan Ajaz, Akankshita Behera, Nitish Mittal.
 Evaluating the effect of calcium hydroxide based intracanal medicaments on the sealing ability of MTA based sealer – An in vitro study.
-International Journal of Applied Dental Sciences.
-2019; 5(2): 21-24.
+Int J Appl Dent Sci 2019;5(2):21-24.